unl-nimbus-lab/rsia/DA_first_pass/README.md

 ## Installation DA Phase One

-To install DA phase, you have to replace/add some files to the clang file system.
+To install DA first pass, you have to replace/add some files to the clang file system.

 The process is as follows: